SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Mitigation Method

 Formally, given a perception parameter pair $(\lambda,s)$, the Perception Module processes an input illusion image $I$ into a perception-adjusted variant $\tilde{I}=\mathcal{P}_{(\lambda,s)}(I)$, where $\mathcal{P}$ denotes the Perception Module.
 The complete processing procedure is outlined in Algorithm \ref{alg:perception_module}.

-To preliminarily validate its effectiveness, we again trace the variance in the model's attention distribution.
-As shown in Figure \ref{fig:attention_exp}, applying either High-Frequency Filtering or Spatial Rescaling operation can effectively make the image clearer and restore the model's focus.
-Furthermore, their combination yields a synergistic effect, achieving the best recovery from $59.6\%$ to $88.3\%$.
-This demonstrates that the Perception Module can effectively mitigate the high-frequency attention bias, guiding the model to perceive illusion images as a human would.
+To preliminarily validate its effectiveness, we again trace changes in the model's attention distribution.
+As shown in Figure \ref{fig:attention_exp}, applying the Perception Module can effectively make the image clearer and restore the model's focus from $59.6\%$ to $88.3\%$, suggesting that the module can mitigate the high-frequency attention bias, guiding the model to perceive illusions as a human would.